oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/block-reindexing-procedure.md

 ## 1. Delete the block-related data from the database

-Connect to PostgreSQL and delete all data related to block `9089339`.
+Connect to PostgreSQL and delete all data associated with the target block (in this example, block `9089339`).

 ```sql
 BEGIN;